 End Sub

-⑭ Then, press Alt+F8 to open the Macro dialog box.
+⑭ Press Alt+F8 to open the Macro dialog box.
 Select format_all_rows.

-✎ To implement these methods, always mark the “Stop If True” checkbox.
+✎ To implement these methods, always check the “Stop If True” checkbox.
 It will ignore other rules when our data meet the conditions.

 ✎ This VBA code will generate the same rule for each row.
 So, if your dataset is large, it may slow down your process.